 Other Information

-If guests have not yet experienced the Wye Valley, it merits serious consideration - it is a place for all seasons and Grove Wood Cottages will make them very welcome at the exceptional Perrycliff Cottage.
-Catering can be arranged if guests do not wish to self cater.
-Supermarket deliveries are available.
+If guests have not yet experienced the Wye Valley, it merits serious consideration - it is a place for all seasons and Grove Wood Cottages will make them very welcome.